p-groarke/fea_osl/README.md

 [More details](doc/curvalicious.md)

+## Distance To Node
+Utility helper that outputs distance to picked node's center.

 ## SimpleOcean
 SimpleOcean is a Gerstner Wave implementation to simulate ocean vector displacement.
 It isn't highly complex, but should do the job when you need a quick & dirty ocean.
 The shader outputs a main vector displacement map and multiple utility maps, like foam maps, above sea map, etc.